 Where they overlap: Graphic, UX, and UI Designers are all responsible for the final look and feel of the product.
 Experiences/products feel more trustworthy when they are visually pleasing.
 The visual design layer is what ties everything together in all three roles.

-Where they differ: While in Graphic and UI design, creating visuals is a central part of the job responsibility, in UX, it’s different as the visual design is only one of the deliverables.
+Where they differ: While in Graphic and UI design, creating visuals/interfaces is a central part of the job responsibility, in UX, it’s different as the visual/interface design is only one of the deliverables.

 First and foremost, UXers are responsible to craft an experience that is clear, useful, and usable.
-When these criteria are met a UXer then creates an experience that is visually pleasing and consistent with the rest of the product.
+When these criteria are met a UXer then creates interfaces that are cohesive and delightful.
 Also in Graphic design, visual design usually means working with text, color, graphics, illustrations, etc. In UX and UI, it’s more about creating user interfaces that people actually interact with.
 It includes more complexity as it requires designers to think of visual design from both a visual and functional standpoint.

 For example, UX and UI Designers must take into account elements like states (resting, hover, selected, disabled, etc.).
 The point is that there are a lot of edge cases that UX and UI Designers must keep in mind when applying the visual design layer.
-It’s not just about making it look pretty.
+It’s way more than just making a design look pretty.

 With all of these similarities, no wonder people get confused about the role definitions for Graphic, UX, and UI Designers.